ZouhairEM/portfolio-nuxt/content/about/map-layout-about-about-about-me-body-a-dutch-frontend-developer-working-as-an-associate-consultant-for-capgemini-group-before-that-i-studied-web-development-and-got-a-bachelor-of-engineering-degree-in-it-media-design.md

 layout: about
 About: About me
 ---
-I'm a Dutch frontend developer working as an Associate Consultant for Capgemini Group.
-Before that, I studied web development and got a Bachelor of Engineering degree in IT & Media Design.
+Currently I'm working as a consultant frontend developer based in The Netherlands.
+Before that, I studied web development and obtained a BE degree in IT & Media Design.